Soil Bearing Capacity: Terzaghi, Meyerhof, Hansen & Vesic Theories, All Formulas & Design Guide

 1. What is the difference between gross, net, safe, and allowable bearing capacity?

 These four terms represent a sequence from theoretical maximum to practical design value.
-Gross ultimate bearing capacity (qu) is the total contact pressure at the foundation base at which shear failure occurs; it is calculated directly from Terzaghi, Meyerhof, Hansen, or Vesic equations.
-Net ultimate bearing capacity (qnu) subtracts the pre-existing overburden stress at foundation depth (gamma x Df), representing only the additional stress beyond what was already in the ground before construction.
-Safe bearing capacity (qs) divides gross qu by a factor of safety (typically 2.5 to 3.0) against shear failure.
+Gross ultimate bearing capacity (qu) is the total contact pressure at which shear failure occurs, calculated from Terzaghi, Meyerhof, Hansen, or Vesic equations.
+Net ultimate bearing capacity (qnu) subtracts the pre-existing overburden stress (gamma x Df), representing only the additional stress beyond what already existed.
+Safe bearing capacity (qs) divides qu by a factor of safety (2.5 to 3.0) against shear failure.
 Allowable bearing pressure (qa) is the final design value: the smaller of the net safe bearing capacity plus overburden (shear criterion) and the contact pressure that limits settlement to permissible values.
 For most foundations on clay or loose-medium sand, settlement governs and qa is the settlement-limited pressure.

 2. What are Nc, Nq, and Ngamma in bearing capacity equations?

-Nc, Nq, and Ngamma are dimensionless bearing capacity factors representing the contributions of soil cohesion, overburden pressure, and soil self-weight respectively.
-They are purely functions of friction angle phi and come from the theoretical failure mechanism.
-Nq represents the surcharge resistance; it equals 1.0 for phi = 0 (no frictional contribution).
-Nc represents cohesive resistance; its exact value for phi = 0 is pi + 2 = 5.14 (Prandtl 1920 exact solution).
-Ngamma represents the resistance from soil self-weight below the footing; it is 0 for phi = 0.
-All three increase rapidly with phi: at phi = 30 degrees, Nq is approximately 18, Nc approximately 30, and Ngamma approximately 15 to 22 depending on the source (Hansen vs Vesic).
-The exponential sensitivity to phi means accurate determination of friction angle is the most critical input to bearing capacity analysis.
+Nc, Nq, and Ngamma are dimensionless bearing capacity factors representing contributions of soil cohesion, overburden pressure, and soil self-weight.
+They are purely functions of friction angle phi.
+Nq represents surcharge resistance; it equals 1.0 for phi = 0.
+Nc represents cohesive resistance; its exact value for phi = 0 is 5.14 (pi + 2, Prandtl 1920).
+Ngamma represents resistance from soil self-weight below the footing; it is 0 for phi = 0.
+All three increase rapidly with phi: at phi = 30 degrees, Nq is approximately 18, Nc approximately 30, and Ngamma approximately 15 to 22 depending on the source.
+The exponential sensitivity to phi means accurate determination of friction angle is the most critical input.

 3. Why does the groundwater table reduce bearing capacity and by how much?

-Bearing capacity depends on effective stress in the soil skeleton.
-Below the groundwater table, soil is buoyant; its effective unit weight drops from approximately 18 to 20 kN/m3 to approximately 8 to 11 kN/m3 (roughly halved).
-This reduction affects two terms in the bearing capacity equation: the overburden term (q = gamma x Df) and the soil self-weight term (0.5 x gamma x B x Ngamma).
-For a typical medium-dense sand, raising the groundwater table from deep below the footing to the footing base level reduces ultimate bearing capacity by approximately 30 to 50 percent.
-For a further rise to ground surface, reduction can reach 55 percent.
-Three correction cases apply: Case 1 with GWT at or above ground surface uses buoyant unit weight throughout; Case 2 with GWT at footing level uses full unit weight for the q term only; Case 3 with GWT within depth B below the footing uses interpolated unit weight for the self-weight term.
-If GWT is deeper than B below the footing base, no correction is needed.
+Bearing capacity depends on effective stress.
+Below the groundwater table, effective unit weight drops from approximately 18-20 kN/m3 to approximately 8-11 kN/m3 (roughly halved).
+This affects two terms: the overburden term (q = gamma x Df) and the soil self-weight term (0.5 x gamma x B x Ngamma).
+For typical medium-dense sand, raising GWT from deep below the footing to the footing base level reduces ultimate bearing capacity by approximately 30-50 percent.
+A further rise to ground surface can cause reduction up to 55 percent.
+Three correction cases apply based on GWT position relative to Df and depth B below the footing base.

 4. What factor of safety is appropriate for bearing capacity design?

-IS 6403 recommends a factor of safety of 2.5 to 3.0 applied to the net ultimate bearing capacity.
-The choice within this range depends on: quality of soil investigation (more tests = lower FoS needed); soil variability (uniform deposit allows lower FoS); structure importance (critical structures use FoS 3.0); construction quality control; and load reliability (well-defined loads allow lower FoS).
-A FoS of 3.0 is used for most routine building foundations in India.
-AASHTO LRFD bridge design uses resistance factors (phi = 0.45 to 0.50 for bearing), equivalent to FoS approximately 2.0 to 2.5.
-Eurocode 7 uses partial factors on material properties rather than a single overall FoS.
-Important: the FoS addresses shear failure only; settlement must be checked independently with its own permissible limits.
+IS 6403 recommends FoS = 2.5 to 3.0 applied to the net ultimate bearing capacity.
+The choice depends on: quality of soil investigation; soil variability; structure importance (critical structures use 3.0); construction quality control; and load reliability.
+AASHTO LRFD uses resistance factors (phi = 0.45 to 0.50), equivalent to FoS approximately 2.0 to 2.5.
+Eurocode 7 uses partial factors on material properties rather than a single FoS.
+Important: the FoS addresses shear failure only; settlement must be checked independently.

-5. What is Terzaghi formula for strip, square, circular, and rectangular footings?
+5. What is the Terzaghi formula for strip, square, circular, and rectangular footings?

 Terzaghi (1943) gave separate equations for each shape.
-Strip footing: qu = c x Nc + q x Nq + 0.5 x gamma x B x Ngamma.
-Square footing: qu = 1.3 x c x Nc + q x Nq + 0.4 x gamma x B x Ngamma.
-Circular footing of diameter B: qu = 1.3 x c x Nc + q x Nq + 0.3 x gamma x B x Ngamma.
-Rectangular footing: qu = (1 + 0.3B/L) x c x Nc + q x Nq + (1 - 0.2B/L) x 0.5 x gamma x B x Ngamma.
-The empirical shape multipliers 1.3 for Nc and 0.3 to 0.4 for Ngamma capture the 3D effect of confined failure zones under non-strip footings.
+Strip: qu = c x Nc + q x Nq + 0.5 x gamma x B x Ngamma.
+Square: qu = 1.3 x c x Nc + q x Nq + 0.4 x gamma x B x Ngamma.
+Circular (diameter B): qu = 1.3 x c x Nc + q x Nq + 0.3 x gamma x B x Ngamma.
+Rectangular: qu = (1 + 0.3B/L) x c x Nc + q x Nq + (1 - 0.2B/L) x 0.5 x gamma x B x Ngamma.
 Meyerhof, Hansen, and Vesic later provided analytical shape factors that are more rigorous and are universally preferred for current design.

 6. When should Meyerhof or Hansen be used instead of Terzaghi?

 Terzaghi is adequate only for simple cases: shallow strip, square, or circular footings with vertical central load on level ground.
-Meyerhof, Hansen, or Vesic must be used whenever: the load is inclined (horizontal component from wind, seismic, lateral earth pressure) requiring inclination factors; the footing is deeply embedded (Df/B greater than 1) requiring proper depth factors; the footing base is tilted (Hansen base inclination factors); the ground surface is sloped (Hansen ground inclination factors); the load is eccentric requiring the effective width method; or a highly accurate shape factor formulation is needed for rectangular footings.
-In general professional practice, Meyerhof or Hansen is always preferred over Terzaghi because they handle all loading and geometry conditions analytically with published correction factors.
+Meyerhof, Hansen, or Vesic must be used whenever: the load is inclined (horizontal component from wind, seismic, lateral earth pressure); the footing is deeply embedded (Df/B greater than 1); the footing base is tilted (Hansen base inclination factors); the ground surface is sloped (Hansen ground inclination factors); the load is eccentric; or a rigorous shape factor formulation is needed.
+In general professional practice, Meyerhof or Hansen is always preferred over Terzaghi.

 7. How does foundation depth Df affect bearing capacity?

 Increasing Df improves bearing capacity through two mechanisms.
-First, it increases the overburden term q = gamma x Df, which multiplies with Nq in the second term of the equation; for sandy soils with large Nq this effect is substantial.
-Second, depth factors dc, dq, dgamma (all greater than 1.0 in Meyerhof and Hansen) formally account for the additional confinement and the shearing resistance of the soil above the footing level.
-For purely cohesive clay (phi = 0), only the depth factor dc contributes (dc = 1 + 0.4 x Df/B in Hansen), giving a modest increase.
-For sandy soils, both the Nq term and depth factors contribute significantly.
-Practical minimum foundation depths per IS 1080: 0.5 m below ground surface; 0.5 to 1.0 m below the frost penetration depth; minimum 0.6 m below any soft topsoil or fill.
+First, it increases the overburden term q = gamma x Df, which multiplies with Nq; for sandy soils with large Nq this effect is substantial.
+Second, depth factors dc, dq, dgamma (all greater than 1.0 in Meyerhof and Hansen) account for the additional confinement and shearing resistance of the soil above the footing level.
+For purely cohesive clay (phi = 0), only dc contributes (dc = 1 + 0.4 x Df/B in Hansen), giving a modest increase.
+Practical minimum foundation depths per IS 1080: 0.5 to 1.0 m below any soft topsoil or fill.

 8. What is the difference between general shear, local shear, and punching shear failure?

-General shear failure occurs in dense or stiff soils (dense sand with Dr greater than 67%, stiff clay, SPT N greater than 30).
-A well-defined continuous shear surface extends from the footing edge to the ground surface with pronounced heaving on both sides.
+General shear failure occurs in dense or stiff soils (Dr greater than 67%, SPT N greater than 30).
+A well-defined continuous shear surface extends to the ground surface with pronounced heaving on both sides.
 The load-settlement curve shows a clear peak followed by sudden collapse.
-Terzaghi and Meyerhof equations apply directly.
-Local shear failure occurs in medium-density soils (Dr 35 to 67%, SPT N = 10 to 30).
-The failure zone is partial; the shear surface does not reach the ground surface.
+Local shear failure occurs in medium-density soils (Dr 35-67%, SPT N = 10-30).
+The failure zone does not reach the ground surface.
 Settlement is large before collapse and the curve has no sharp peak.
 Use Terzaghi with reduced parameters: c* = 0.67c and phi* = arctan(0.67tan phi).
-Punching shear failure occurs in very loose or soft soils (Dr less than 35%, SPT N less than 10) and for deeply embedded footings.
-The footing punches straight down with vertical shear planes at its edges; no surface heave; continuous settlement without a distinct failure load.
-Apply Vesic compressibility correction or Meyerhof depth factors to account for this mode.
+Punching shear failure occurs in very loose or soft soils (Dr less than 35%, SPT N less than 10).
+The footing punches straight down with no surface heave; continuous settlement without a distinct failure load.

 9. How is bearing capacity estimated from SPT N-values?